 WHEN IS THE BEST TIME TO VISIT OSAKA?

 Osaka is a year-round destination, you will not run out of reasons to visit regardless of the season.
-But since most travelers going to Osaka also wants to visit the nearby Kyoto and Nara, it best to visit during October to November for autumn (colorful foliage) and March to May for spring (cherry blossoms).
+But since most travelers going to Osaka also want to visit the nearby Kyoto and Nara, it best to visit during October to November for autumn (colorful foliage) and March to May for spring (cherry blossoms).

 HOW TO GET TO OSAKA, JAPAN FROM MANILA